 South Drexel Avenue for his family in 1913; after he

 and my great-grandmother Mary Jane died, my grandparents

 Ralph and Alice Schiavon moved their young family here.

-died in the summer of 1940, the Schiavons moved into the McGinnis family home on South Drexel Avenue, on Chicago’s South Side, where they lived for several years before moving to a larger home on Saint Lawrence Avenue.
-Ralph loved these homes with their large gardens, and he spent long hours digging out weeds, planting flowers, and trimming hedges.
+When Alice’s mother, Mary Jane (Gaffney) McGinnis, died in the summer of 1940, the Schiavons moved into the McGinnis family home on South Drexel Avenue, on Chicago’s South Side, where they lived for several years before moving to a larger home on Saint Lawrence Avenue.
+Ralph loved these homes with their large gardens and spent long hours digging out weeds, planting flowers, and trimming hedges.
 He loved working with his hands.
 Maybe he felt connected to his roots, especially his Sannella grandparents, who had been gardeners by trade in San Sossio.